🗞️ Highlights Our solver now supports inflow and outflow boundary conditions, allowing us to...

 His expertise lies at the interface between mathematics, physics and scientific computing.

-Previously: KCL, University of Oxford
+Previously: University of Groningen

 About us